Pilvorm/Cordae-Tribute-Page-Reimagined/README.md

 - and various websites for the gallery.

 Challenges:
-- Making the navigation bar was the most challenging part when developing this page.
+- I wanted every section to be in a single page - not needing to reload the page when choosing another section to read.
+Making the navigation bar was the most challenging part when developing this page.
 Good thing jQuery's element's class manipulation (includes addClass, removeClass) was simple, but yet effective.
 The fadeIn and fadeOut functions came in handy for smooth section transitions!

 ## Go see the page!
 See the page [here](https://codepen.io/danielemerald/full/JjvjRWM).